How to Read Engineering Drawings - A Simple Guide

 What are engineering drawings used for?

-Engineering drawings (aka blueprints, manufacturing blueprints, prints, manufacturing prints, dimensional prints, drawings, mechanical drawings, and more) are a rich and specific outline that shows all the information and requirements needed to manufacture an item or product.
+Engineering drawings (aka blueprints, prints, drawings, mechanical drawings) are a rich and specific outline that shows all the information and requirements needed to manufacture an item or product.
 It is more than simply a drawing, it is a graphical language that communicates ideas and information.

 Why not just use a 3D model?